 Our bioblitzes are powered by iNaturalist, our in-house, citizen science platform.
 It's a community-powered website and app that makes it easy to upload and share your observations in the field and to get help from other users with flora and fauna IDs.

-The goal of this project is to create a shareable resource to assist educators and citizen science practitioners in making citizen science a more powerful method of youth engagement.
+The goal of this project is to create a shareable resource to assist educators and community science practitioners in making community science a more powerful method of youth engagement.
 What aspects of a project are the best in fostering an ability for youth to make change in their community?
 What components are most effective in educating about science content?
-We hope to answer these questions and share our findings with the citizen science community working to create the next generation of science leaders!
+We hope to answer these questions and share our findings with the community science field working to create the next generation of science leaders!